 Non-shareholders are not permitted to enter or hunt on HTC land without written permission by the HTC office.

 Any commercial activity on HTC land requires a land use permit approved and issued by the HTC office.
-Questions in regards to commercial activity on HTC land should be directed to Amber Henderson, Shareholder Relations Manager.
+Questions in regards to commercial activity on HTC land should be directed to Amber Henderson, Director of Administration.

 Pre-commercial thinning improves the health and growth of young forests, creating important habitat benefits, including providing forage for deer.
 Siviculture programs on our land, like these, are consistent with one of HTC’s Guiding Principle: Maintain our land in perpetuity and Perpetuate our culture and land through prudent stewardship.